pjotrp/deploy/README.md

 Deployment system for servers and home directories.
-See the doc/design.org document for more.
+In conjuction with GNU Guix and (perhaps) the common workflow langauge (CWL) essentially a replacement for Pupput, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.

+Historic note: at the time of Cfruby I decided that Cfruby was to be one of my last `large' software projects.
+How these things come to haunt you!
+Deploy is bound to be a large project, again.

-Early days, YMMV.
+Early days for deploy, YMMV.

 Pjotr Prins (c) 2015

+# Implementation (JIT)

+Deploy is developed in JIT fashion.
+First steps are:

+1. Get machine status (hostname, username, homedir)
+2. Read command file
+3. Implement file copy
+4. Implement (simple) file edit

+So, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
+I have to start somewhere.

 # License